A Pyramid In Scotland? All You Need To Know Before Visiting

 Explore One Of Scotland’s Best Kept Hidden Gems

-Our kids were intrigued to discover Scotland has a pyramid, so we took a family road trip to the Cairngorms National Park to discover this hidden treasure and its history.
+Our kids were thrilled when they learned about this unexpected gem, so we set off on a family road trip to the Cairngorms National Park to uncover this fascinating site and its unique story

 Free – Family-friendly – Short Hill Walk